Prostate Diagnosis using Optical Coherence Tomography

 The PROCT project aims to validate in the pre-clinical stage a semiautonomous robotic approach to PC diagnosis based on Optical Coherence Tomography (OCT).
 This approach aims to:

-- Exactly pinpoint the target lesion
+- Exactly pinpoint the target lesion.

-- Analyse it through an AI and robotic-based imaging setup
+- Analyse it through an AI and robotic-based imaging setup.

-This can comprehensively visualize the lesions at the microscopic level in vivo, without taking any physical sample of the prostate.
+This method can comprehensively visualize the lesions at the microscopic level in vivo, without taking any physical sample of the prostate.
 The resulting virtual microscope slide will allow urologists to explore and analyse various suspicious areas in the same procedure without the need to rely on the physical examination of the biopsy samples.

 Paradigm Shift in Diagnosis